 Each species relies on a different diet: greens eat sea grasses; leatherbacks feed on jellyfish and soft-bodied animals; loggerheads eat heavy-shelled animals such as crabs and clams; hawksbills rely on sponges and other invertebrates; and the Kemp’s ridley prefers crabs.
 Learn more about their diets.

 These ancient creatures have been on Earth for more than 100 million years — even surviving the dinosaurs when they became extinct 65 million years ago.
 Among the threats these marine reptiles face are entanglement, habitat loss, and consumption of their eggs and meat.

 Sea turtles often drown when caught in fishing gear, both nets and longlines.
 Coastal development can destroy important nesting sites, impact coral reefs, and artificial light from houses and other buildings attracts hatchlings away from the ocean.
 Pollution like plastic bags are often mistaken for food such as jellyfish and ingested, which blocks their intestines and potentially kills them.
 In some countries, they are hunted for their meat and shells and their eggs are eaten.
 Learn more about threats to sea turtles.

 What is SEE Turtles?

 We protect sea turtles through conservation travel and volunteer tours, educational programs, and Billion Baby Turtles.
-We're a project of the Oceanic Society, America's first non-profit dedicated to protecting the ocean.
+We're a project of the Oceanic Society.
 Contact us to learn more facts about sea turtles.

 Photo credits: Brad Nahill/SEE Turtles, Neil Ever Osborne